svcguy/stm32-bmp-vscode-template/README.md

 https://sites.google.com/site/hubmartin/arm/black-magic-probe-vs-code
 This blog details the setup of the debugger

-Right now, the only tested configurations with the following hardware setups:
+Paths and COM port numbers will have to be adjusted if you use this for your system.
+Specifically:
-Windows 10 - Black Magic Probe 2.1 Offical Hardware - STM32 Clicker 2 from Mikroelecktronica
+* c_cpp_properties.json - COMPILER_PATH, C_DEFS, C_INCLUDES
-(WIP) Windows 10 - Black Magic Probe 2.1 Offical Hardware - STM32 "Blue Pill"
+* launch.json - GDB Com Port
-Windows 10 - Black Magic Probe 2.1 Offical Harware - Open103z from Waveshare
+* tasks.json - Paths and GDB Com Port and UART Com Port

-Paths and COM port numbers will have to be adjusted if you use this for your system
+More info on the wiki

 Hope this is helpful to anyone else